Yashica TLR Models (66 & 44)

 (Click on table for full screen view)

-The Mid Spec Line includes cameras with different mixes of basic and advanced features.
-There are no entirely unique models, the Pigeonflex DNA remains dominant throughout.
+The Mid Spec Line includes cameras with different mixes of basic and advanced features and in that sense, are not really developments of previous models, more a repositioning based on popular features and price.
+The Yashica E doesn't fit well into any category but I have put it where it is based on features of limited interest to enthusiasts and pricing not far from the Yashica A. There are no entirely unique models, the Pigeonflex DNA remains dominant throughout.
 As with any biological tree, the closer to the source, the more in common that the cameras have.
 Note that cameras released in 1953 are only found with the older, short strap holder body.
-Cameras released in 1954 are found with both the early body and the later body with long strap holders, a change that occurred sometime in 1955.
+Except for the Yashica Flex B which had a comparatively short life, cameras released in 1954 are found with both the early body and the later body with long strap holders, a change that occurred sometime in 1955.

 Note that whilst “A” in a name originally signified a budget model and “B” seemed to indicate a mid-spec model, later iterations are not so clear.
-Perhaps the Yashicaflex B was considered to be mid-spec compared to the Yashica-Mat but why was its Yashica twin called the “Yashica D” and why was the Yashica B a re-badge of the Yashicaflex A3?
-Then there is the Yashicaflex AS with Citizen shutter that just seems to be an early version of the Yashicaflex B.
+Perhaps the Yashicaflex B (new model) was considered to be mid-spec compared to the Yashica-Mat but why was its Yashica twin called the “Yashica D” and why was the Yashica B a re-badge of the Yashicaflex A (new model)?
+Then there is the Yashicaflex AS (new model) with Citizen shutter that just seems to be an early version of the Yashicaflex B (new model).

 The Game Changers